DRgreenT/ServerNetworkAPI/README.md

 ```sudo firewall-cmd --add-port=5050/tcp --permanent && sudo firewall-cmd --reload```  # Fedora/CentOS<br>
 ```sudo iptables -A INPUT -p tcp --dport 5050 -j ACCEPT```                             # Fallback (legacy systems)<br>

-If you want to use the included localSystems.html template for visualizing the API data, please make sure to adjust the IP address to match the device where your API is hosted in the following line (line 1) in the `./JS/script.js` file:
+If you want to use the included [Downlaod Html template](https://github.com/DRgreenT/ServerNetworkAPI/blob/main/publish/zip/frontEndTemplate.zip) for visualizing the API data, please make sure to adjust the IP address to match the device where your API is hosted in the following line (line 1) in the `./JS/script.js` file:

 ```var localHostIP = "192.168.178.10";```